 Consumers at Festivals and Events have had to endure some rather mediocre wines when attending Festivals and Events, where glass is banned on site.
 This is in contrast to the often bewildering array of real ales, craft beers, farmhouse ciders, cocktails and even boutique Gins on offer.
 Single serve 187ml (cute looking, but often distrusted by the customer) bottles and half pint plastic beer glasses, with often poor quality wine decanted from glass bottles seem to comprise the wine range stocked.

-As a result, we approached a long-standing supplier from the days when Paul Scaife ran a European Wine Import business, who he knew would allow him to select his own wines to be bottled in the 75cl PET format.
+As a result, we approached a long-standing supplier from the days when Paul Scaife ran a European Wine Import business, who he knew would allow him to select his own wines to be bottled in 750ml and 375ml PET formats.
 The selection process was geared to ensuring that the wine quality was high for the project.
-After all, you only get one chance to make a first impression and it could easily be the first encounter of a plastic 75cl bottle for many consumers.
+After all, you only get one chance to make a first impression and it could easily be the first encounter of a plastic 750ml bottle for many consumers.

 The search for elegant wines that were suitable for a variety of food, whilst remaining easy drinking on their own was paramount.
 Then there was the wine temperature at an event to consider.
-If consumers were to buy a full bottle of white and it was warm weather (well, 2014 was actually rather nice for most of the 70+ events where our wines were served!
-You can have a look here to see who we supply our wines to, then the taste can feel rather flat and dull, unless there’s a good acidity balance.
+If consumers were to buy a full bottle of white and it was warm weather (you can have a look here to see who we supply our wines to), then the taste can feel rather flat and dull, unless there’s a good acidity balance.

 Our current selections tick all of the boxes and are perfect for long days in the sunshine.